2deviant/8queens/README.md

 ## Structure
-The engine is encapsulated in a class `nQueens`, located in `8queens.js`, which is the most important part of the code, the rest is the implementation.
+The engine is encapsulated in a class `nQueens`, located in `8queens.js`, which is the most important part of the code, the rest is the implementation and is not worth describing.

 ## Use

+### JavaScript Class

 ```javascript